ecresswell/rtetrust/index.md

 - have achieved at least Grade 5 in the proposed study (this requirement does not apply to the choristers of Taunton Minster)
 - expect to contribute to music in the community in Somerset by arrangement with the Trust whilst they are in receipt of a bursary from the Trust

+### WHAT IS A COLLABORATIVE PIANIST?

+Any pianist who is not playing alone is a collaborative pianist.
+Collaborative pianists have a unique set of skills as they perform in recitals with singers and instrumentalists, in four-hand or two-piano duos, in piano trios and quartets, and with orchestras and choirs.
+The road to perfecting their unique skills is largely unmapped, hence the Trust’s desire to support collaborative pianists.

 ### HOW TO APPLY

 Please complete either of the following bursary application forms: